 |Mayor, Public Advocate, Comptroller||$200|

-The spending limit in a special election is the same as the standard four-year election cycle.
-If the campaign has already spent money, it will be presumed to be for the special election.
+The expenditure limit in a special election is equal to the General/Primary limit for the standard four-year election cycle.
+If the campaign has already spent money prior to the announcement of the special election, that spending will be presumed to be for the special election.

 In a special election, the CFB matches the first $175 of contributions from individual NYC residents at a $6-to-$1 rate.
 The maximum amount of public funds a campaign can receive is the same as the maximum amount for a standard election.